astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 As noted above, this action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.

-To complete the upgrade, all you have to do is add a new, corresponding AC image to your Dockerfile.
+To complete the upgrade, all you have to do is add a corresponding AC image to your Dockerfile.

 #### Cancel Airflow Upgrade Initialization

-If you begin the upgrade process for your Airflow Deployment and would like to cancel it, you can do so at any time either via the Astronomer UI or CLI as long as you have NOT yet changed the Astronomer Certified Image in your Dockerfile.
+If you begin the upgrade process for your Airflow Deployment and would like to cancel it, you can do so at any time either via the Astronomer UI or CLI as long as you have NOT changed the Astronomer Certified Image in your Dockerfile and deployed it.

-Via the Astronomer UI, select **Cancel** next to **Airflow Version**.
+Via the Astronomer UI, select **Cancel Upgrade** next to **Airflow Version**.

 [INSERT SCREENSHOT OF CANCEL AIRFOW UPGRADE IN ASTRO UI]